-Proof of immunity to measles, mumps, and rubella and a completed Meningococcal Meningitis Response Form are required of all incoming students.
+Proof of immunity to Measles, Mumps, and Rubella and a signed Meningococcal Meningitis Response Form are required of all new incoming students.

-If you need to be vaccinated, you may come in to one of our walk-in MMR vaccination clinics (check the GC Calendar for date and time) or visit one of the Department of Health clinics listed below.
+If you need to be vaccinated, you may visit the NYC Department of Health clinic listed below.

 While we do not impose a deadline, it is strongly advised that you start this process at least 6 to 8 weeks prior to your registration date to avoid delays in clearance for registration.